Cong MPs protest inside Parliament complex, demand repeal of new agri laws | Headlines

 Carrying placards and hoardings, they also raised slogans in support of the farmers and their demands.

-He also posted a picture of the party MPs holding up a banner that said, ''We demand repeal of anti-farmer laws''.
+He also posted a picture of the party MPs holding up a banner that said, ''We demand repeal of anti-farmer laws.''
+Congress MPs Deepender Singh Hooda and Partap Singh Bajwa also gave a notice of breach of privilege against the Delhi Police to the Rajya Sabha secretary general, alleging attempts by cops to obstruct them from briefing the media on farmers' issues at Vijay Chowk.

+Later, addressing the media, Leader of Opposition in the Rajya Sabha Mallikarjun Kharge said farmers have been protesting for 238 days since November 26 last year in favour of their demand that the farm laws be repealed, but the Centre is being adamant in not agreeing to their demand.

+''Prime Minister Modi and (Agriculture Minister) Narendra Singh Tomar have been claiming that there are no shortcomings in the farm laws, but we are ready to point them out to the government and highlight them.
+But they are not allowing a discussion in Parliament to enable us to point out the shortcomings.

+He said the protesting farmers have been dubbed as Pakistanis, terrorists and anti-nationals by the BJP-led government, but they are not going to budge.

+''The three farm laws should be abolished.
+The government has committed all kinds of atrocities on farmers, but they are not afraid and will continue with their protests.
+This government is lying and that is why it is not allowing a discussion in Parliament.
+The Congress will continue to support the farmers till the farm laws are repealed,'' he added.

-Congress's chief spokesperson Randeep Surjewala also tweeted in Hindi with a prayer that good sense prevails upon the government and it repeals the contentious farm laws.
+Congress's chief spokesperson Randeep Surjewala tweeted in Hindi with a prayer that good sense prevails upon the government and it repeals the farm laws.

 ''We pray to god that good sense prevails upon the Modi government in Parliament and it should shun arrogance.
 Repeal all the three 'black laws' against agriculture,'' he said.